 Discover Auzon, Petite Cité de Caractère

-Between the fertile Limagne Plain and the Livradois Mountains, Auzon overlooks the Auzon and Gaudurel Valleys from atop its 441m high promontory.
+Between the fertile Limagne Plain and the Livradois Mountains, the medieval town overlooks the Auzon and Gaudurel Valleys from atop its 441m high promontory.

-This picturesque medieval town, nestled behind its ancient ramparts, boasts an exceptional architectural and religious heritage.
+Nestled behind its ancient ramparts, it boasts an exceptional architectural and religious heritage.

 This owed it the ranking of Petite Cité de Caractère – Small City of Character and Ville d’Art et d’Histoire – City of Art and History.